Zeta201/wso2-ebpf-api-gateway/README.md

 #### Install Cilium

 Next, we will install Cilium as the CNI Plugin for Kubernetes and we will also install Hubble Observability Tool for metrics and logging.
-All the configurations which are used for installing Cilium can be found the [cilium-config.yaml](https://github.com/Zeta201/wso2-ebpf-api-gateway/blob/main/cilium-setup%20/cilium-config.yaml) file in the current directory.<br>
+All the configurations which are used for installing Cilium can be found the [`cilium-config.yaml`](https://github.com/Zeta201/wso2-ebpf-api-gateway/blob/main/cilium-setup%20/cilium-config.yaml) file in the current directory.<br><br>
 **IMPORTANT**: Under this guide we will be deploying **Cilium Node Level Envoy Proxy** as an embedded process inside the Cilium Agent.
-However it is possible to deploy the Cilium Envoy Proxy as a standalone daemonset.
+However it is possible to deploy the Cilium Envoy Proxy as a **standalone daemonset**.
+Deploying the envoy proxy as a **daemonset** will be trivial for the future development as it enables us to decouple it from the **Cilium Agent** pods.
-If you want to deploy it as a standalone daemonset set add the below configuration to the [cilium-config.yaml](https://github.com/Zeta201/wso2-ebpf-api-gateway/blob/main/cilium-setup%20/cilium-config.yaml) file under this directory.
+If you want to deploy it as a **standalone daemonset** add the below configuration to the [`cilium-config.yaml`](https://github.com/Zeta201/wso2-ebpf-api-gateway/blob/main/cilium-setup%20/cilium-config.yaml) file under this directory.
 ```bash
 envoy:
   enabled: true